-Inadequate food facilities in NC migrant camps could cause illnessJanuary 17th, 2013 in Health /
+Inadequate food facilities in NC migrant camps could cause illnessJanuary 17, 2013 in Medicine & Health / Health

 Farmworkers are at potential risk from food and waterborne illnesses because of the condition of cooking and eating facilities available to them, according to a new study from Wake Forest Baptist Medical Center.